“The magic power of the software parameter” an article by Dr Henrik Fagrell

-The last newsletter on part numbers triggered some questions about another object of versioning and configuration, the configurable software parameters.
-This leads me to a related side story…
+The last newsletter on part numbers triggered some questions about another object of versioning and configuration, the parameters.
+But let’s first do some time travel…

-About 25 years ago, as a PhD student in my twenties, I attended a seminar by Professor Gideon Kunda.
-He was talking about his recent book and research.
-Even though I had limited personal experience from the inside of ‘Tech’ organizations, I was struck by Kunda’s catchy points.
-One thing he said that has been with me ever since was something like “Hardware engineers and Software engineers look the same from the outside, but they are very different at a closer look; republican vs democrat, navy haircut vs no haircut, beer vs marijuana, etc.”
+About 25 years ago, as a PhD student in my twenties, I met Gideon Kunda at a seminar talking about his recent book and research.
+Even though I had limited personal experience from the inside of ‘Tech’ organizations I was struck by Kunda’s catchy points.
+One thing he said that been with me ever since was something like “Hardware engineers and Software engineers look the same for an outsider, but they have a totally different at a closer look, republican vs democrat, navy haircut vs no haircut, beer vs marijuana, etc.”

-True then, and today, is that engineers do group into sub-tribes.
-However, a Corporate culture and national culture may be even more important.
-In my view, software engineers at Volvo Group IT Poland and Bombardier Poland are more colored by their corporate culture; you cannot say it is Polish.
+True then, and today is that engineers do group into sub-tribes.
+However, I might add that corporate culture is often more dominating than craftsmanship or even national characteristics.
+Software engineers at Volvo Group IT Poland and Bombardier Poland are colored by their corporate culture, and you cannot tell it’s only Polish.

 - follow the form, fit and function rules